 Did you get injured on the job?
 Your employer’s Workers’ Compensation insurance company may offer a clincher agreement or full and final release.
 This quick settlement can seem like a great solution now – but the decision to accept this workers’ compensation settlement agreement should not be made hastily.

 Here at Hoffman Law Firm, our South Carolina Workers’ Compensation attorneys can help you consider your options – and choose the one that’s best for your future and your family.

-Pros & Cons of a Lump Sum Settlement
+Workers’ Compensation Agreement: Pros & Cons of a Lump Sum Settlement

-After filing a Workers’ Compensation claim, injured workers may be offered a lump-sum payment at the end of the case as a full and final settlement.
-With lost wages to consider and medical bills stacking up, accepting a Workers’ Compensation clincher settlement can be very tempting.
-But it is crucial to consider the pros and cons, and to consult with an experienced attorney.
+Due to the accident, you begin to experience lost wages and the medical bills start to stack up.
+So, your decision to accept a Workers’ Compensation clincher settlement can be very tempting.
+But it is crucial to consider the pros and cons, and to not underestimate why it is so important to consult with an experienced workers’ comp attorney.

 - Provides quick access to cash

 - Resolves the case and puts the injured worker back in control of their medical care

 - Saves time and keeps you out of the courtroom